raycast/extensions/extensions/life-progress/README.md

 ## Life Progress

-- **Life Progress**: View life progress.
+- **Life Progress**: View life progress and custom Countdown Date.
 See how much time is left.
 - **Find Cake**: If it's your birthday, 🎉happy birthday to you🎉!
 Go find the hidden cake.

 **Preference:**

 - Show Quote of the Day: Show quote of the day
+- Show Progress Bar: Show life progress bar
-- Time Left First: Show Time Left first
+- Countdown Date First: Show Countdown Date first
 - Birthday Every Day: Birthday every day!!!
 If you want to **Find Cake** right away, check it.
 - Birthday: Your birthday
 - Week Start: Weekly start date
 - Icon Theme: Date icon style theme
+- Progress Bar Symbol: Symbols for the composition of the progress bar

 Want more fun extension?
 Try **Hidden Icons**. [©koinzhang](https://www.raycast.com/koinzhang)